z390development/z390/Doc/readme.txt

         which should display correct OS, J2SE, and z390 versions.
 Verify the z390 install version and the J2SE version.
 The RT regression test version and MVS macro versions will only match after you download and install these options.
     b.
-Enter the command “ASMLG demo\DEMO” to run demo
+Enter the command “ASMLG demo\DEMO” to assembler and run demo\DEMO.MLC
     c.
 Scroll the output log to see output of each step
     d.
 Use file menu edit selection to view generated ASCII source files:
         1)  DEMO.MLC – source macro assembler demo for WTO ‘hello world’